San Bonaventura al Palatino

 The Church of San Bonaventura al Palatino is a small 17th century church building in Rome built on Via Marco Colidio on the Palatine Hill.
 It is a Franciscan monastery church built by Francesco Barberini on the request of the Blessed Bonaventura Gran and was completed in 1689.

 History

 The friary was founded in 1625.
 The church is dedicated to Saint Bonaventure.

-The construction was a donation by Cardinal Barberini at the request of Blessed Bonaventure Gran.
+At the request of Blessed Bonaventure Gran, the construction was donated by Cardinal Barberini.
 The land on which the church stands was owned by the Barberini family and had been used for wine growing until then.
 It was built over an ancient tank of the aqueduct of emperor Claudius (41-54).
 Construction work began in 1675 and was completed in 1689, but Bonaventura did not live to see it, having died five years earlier.
 A small convent was annexed and given to the Spanish Discalced Franciscans.
-It was known as “alla Polveriera” for in the vicinity in the sixteenth century was a gun powder factory.
+It was known as “alla Polveriera” for in the vicinity in the sixteenth century was a gunpowder factory.